William Alexander, 1st Earl of Stirling: Long Island

 In 1630, King Charles rewarded his service by creating him Lord Alexander of Tullibody and Viscount of Stirling.
-Three years later, when Charles was crowned in Holyrood, in 1633 he became Earl of Stirling and Viscount Canada, and in 1639 Earl of Dovan.
+Three years later, when Charles was crowned in Holyrood in 1633, he became Earl of Stirling and Viscount Canada, and Earl of Dovan in 1639.

 On 22 April 1636, Charles told the Plymouth Colony, which had laid claim to Long Island but had not settled it, to give the island to Alexander.
 Through his agent James Farret (who personally received Shelter Island and Robins Island), Alexander in turn sold most of the eastern island to the New Haven Colony and Connecticut Colony.

 Farret arrived in New Amsterdam in 1637 to present his claim of English sovereignty but was arrested and sent to prison in Holland where he escaped.
 English colonists attempted to settle at Cow Bay at what today is Port Washington, New York in 1640, but after an alert by Native leader Penhawitz were arrested by the Dutch and released after saying they were mistaken about the title.
 After 1640, eastern Long Island was quickly settled by the English while the western portion remained under Dutch rule until 1674.

 Death and succession

-Alexander died in London on 12 February 1640 and was succeeded by his grandson William Alexander, 2nd Earl of Stirling (c.
-1632- May 1640), a child who himself died the same year.
+Alexander died in London on 12 February 1640.
+He was succeeded by his grandson William Alexander, 2nd Earl of Stirling (c.
+1632 - May 1640), a child who himself died the same year.
 The 3rd Earl, Henry Alexander (died 1650), was the second son of William Alexander, the 1st Earl.